An In-Depth Look at Leash Walking Equipment

 - Should always be removed after walks so dog does not chew them off or get their teeth caught in the strap across the chest.

 The harness itself has no adverse pulling effects built into the equipment.
 This is why tracking dogs, sled pulling dogs, and search and rescue dogs generally wear harnesses.
-They are encouraged to pull on the leash at times.

 - Quick acclimation period